cub01d/Google-Places-JSON-to-POJO/README.md

 Google Places JSON to Java Object, for use with GSON Parser for Android.

 Made with http://www.jsonschema2pojo.org/

+**!!NOTICE!!:** You should probably be using [Retrofit](http://square.github.io/retrofit/) instead for parsing REST API JSON to POJO.
+Regardless, I'm keeping this project up. :)
 ## Motivation

 Making your own Java classes manually for GSON to parse correctly sucks.
 I used **jsonschema2pojo** to generate the classes necessary for parsing with GSON, and created the classes you need for parsing JSON data from Google Places here.